VIDEO: Up, up and away in a beautiful balloon flight in the Shropshire countryside

 Back down to earth

-Once we had exited the basket I was buzzing, it was disappointing to see the balloon being deflated, we all helped pack up the balloon, which was great fun and I had a chat with the pilot Chris Sanger-Davies, Ken Karlstone the CEO of Virgin Balloon flights and the lovely Maria, Head Of Marketing which you can see in the video.
+Once we had exited the basket I was buzzing, it was disappointing to see the balloon being deflated, we all helped pack up the balloon, which was great fun and I had a chat with the pilot Chris Sanger-Davies, Ken Karlstone the CEO of Virgin Balloon flights and the lovely Maria, Head Of Marketing – which you can see in the video above.

-And then to top off an amazing morning we all gathered round and popped open the champagne and excitedly discussed our fantastic morning.
+And then to top off an amazing morning we all gathered around and popped open the champagne and excitedly discussed our fantastic morning.

 It was an experience, one I’m so glad I did and that I will never forget!
-So, if like me you would really like to try a balloon flight but are nervous of heights – just go for it, you will love it – sometimes in life you have just got to go with the drift!
+So, if like me you would really like to try a balloon flight but are nervous about heights – just go for it, you will love it – sometimes in life, you have just got to go with the drift!

 Thanks to Virgin Balloon Flights